 A dental crown is a durable, reliable, long-lasting, and natural-looking dental prosthesis that not only protects your tooth, but it can also prevent infection or decay from happening again.
 Depending on how much of your natural tooth structure was removed in the root canal procedure, you may feel more comfortable knowing that your tooth structure will remain in place and be stabilized.

-Preventive Dentistry to Avoid Infection & Tooth Decay
+Preventive Dentistry to Avoid Disease & Tooth Decay

 While there may be situations where a root canal procedure is difficult to avoid, we believe that practicing preventive dentistry can eliminate many infections and diseases that often result in root canals or extractions.
 A dental infection is sparked by tooth decay that is left untreated until it makes contact with a nerve.
 Once this stage occurs, you will feel immense pain that affects your ability to sleep or focus.